For the year ending December 2016

 Public Benefit: to guide the public into researching and increasing its understanding of European lives and deaths in South Asia before 1947, through specialist help from BACSA members and others.

-Achievements and performance: 17 cemetery projects received funds, for conservation or for maintenance.
-The total value of grants was more than £29,000, an increase of 15% over 2014.
-Maintenance grants will be a permanent element of support to cemeteries in future.
-A revised edition of the Burma Register of European Deaths and Burials was published.
-The membership adopted a revised Constitution.
-The association’s website continued to be upgraded to contain much enhanced information and images.
-Members visited Belmont House in April and Freemasons’ Hall in November.
+Achievements and performance: 15 cemetery projects received funds for conservation or for maintenance.
+The total value of grants was over £23,000.
+BACSA joined the Deccan Heritage Fund in a partnership to conserve the cemetery of the former British Residency in Hyderabad.
+The association’s website continued to be upgraded to contain much enhanced information and more images.
+Members visited the Gurkha Museum in Winchester in April and the South Asian Decorative Arts & Crafts Collection in Norwich in November.

 Future Plans: continue to support work at Calcutta’s South Park Street Cemetery and the Kolkata Scottish Heritage Trust’s restoration of the Scottish Cemetery Calcutta.
 Support increased recording and conservation work in Burma.
-Cooperate with the INTACH and the World Monuments Fund to restore and conserve the former Hyderabad Residency cemetery.
-Publish a Jhansi Cantonment Cemetery record book.
-Develop closer relations with the Families in British India Society.
+Publish the Jhansi Cantonment Cemetery record book.
+Continue to develop cooperation with the Families in British India Society.
+Establish closer relations with the East India Charitable Trust.
+Seek an association with the Archaeological Survey of India.